Rednight972/FGS-World-Rebalance/README.md

 <img src="Screens/WCC-WCR_PDC.gif" alt="WC Vanilla replacer" width="720">

-    -> Gatling turrets act now as PDCs, they will shoot down incoming missiles -> Gatling tracer is now Orange and visible up to 5km -> Gatling turret and gun have 133% fire rate (from 700rpm to 1060rpm) and ~66% the damage (from 90 to 60)
+    -> Gatling turrets act now as PDCs, they will shoot down incoming missiles -> Gatling tracer is now Orange and visible up to 10km -> Gatling turret and gun have 133% fire rate (from 700rpm to 1060rpm) and ~66% the damage (from 90 to 60)
-    -> Gatling turret rotation speed and accuracy increased by x10 -> Gatling ammo is bit more potent against non-armor blocks (+10%) -> Gatlings have now an overheat mechanic to avoid mindless spray and pray -> Missiles turret range increased from 800m to 1km (Dumb fire rockets) -> Interior turret is same as Vanilla
+    -> Gatling turret rotation speed and accuracy increased by x10 -> Gatling ammo is bit more potent against non-armor blocks (+10%) -> Gatlings have now an overheat mechanic to avoid mindless spray and pray -> Missiles turret range increased from 800m to 1.5km (Dumb fire rockets) Dumb rockets have a small tracking ability to compensate for the much higher ship speeds -> Interior turret is same as Vanilla

-This rebalance is done to make ships roles more contrasted: ship speeds, armouring and weapon loadouts are now linked
+This rebalance is done to make ships roles more contrasted: ship speeds, armouring and weapon loadouts are now linked Paired with the new component progression and power consumption, I hope fleets will be more interesting to design and fight with

 Note: *this rebalance was done with your existing blueprints in mind.
 They should keep their relevance in and out of Luyten's settings.*